-H4 Where the analyte occurs naturally, or as a contaminant, or is produced during the analysis (e.g. biphenyl in herbs, inorganic bromide in all commodities, sulphur in soil, or carbon disulfide produced from the Brassicaceae), low-level residues from pesticide use cannot be distinguished from background levels.
+H4 Where the analyte occurs naturally, or as a contaminant, or is produced during the analysis (e.g. biphenyl in herbs, inorganic bromide in all commodities, sulphur from soil, or carbon disulfide from the Brassicaceae), low-level residues from pesticide use cannot be distinguished from background levels.
 Natural occurrence of these analytes must be considered in the interpretation of results.
-Dithiocarbamates, ethylenethiourea or diphenylamine can occur in certain types of rubber articles and this source of contamination must be avoided.
+Dithiocarbamates, precursors of carbon disulfide, ethylenethiourea or diphenylamine can occur in certain types of rubber articles and this source of contamination must be avoided.